What The Kids In These Famous Memes Look Like Today

 However, Blake Boston — better known on the internet as Scumbag Steve — has had a slightly different experience.
 As his name implies, Boston became an avatar for all that's wrong with male behavior after a photo of him posing in a backward cap started circulating on the internet in 2011.
 The photo was taken by Boston's mother, Susan, who reportedly had no idea what a commotion the picture would provoke.
 Speaking to the Mail Online, Susan claims she was "devastated" by her son's dubious celebrity status as a result of the photo, saying: "Can you imagine how I felt when my son came to me — some of the first pictures and responses were so cruel ...
 I cried at how he was being portrayed all over the world and that I was responsible for the picture.
 It made me physically sick."

-Boston was just 16 when the photo was taken, and still a teenager by the time it became it a viral sensation.
+Boston was just 16 when the photo was taken, and still a teenager by the time it became a viral sensation.
 However, as the years have passed, the man known to the world as Scumbag Steve has come to embrace his fame, first with an attempt at a rap career, and, later, by cashing in on his meme status with public appearances and an NFT of the photo that made him an unwitting star.

 Charlie Bit My Finger

-The internet has a sweet spot for anything cute, with cute kid content up there with footage of puppies and kittens as the kind of feel-good content that keeps users logging onto Instagram and TikTok over and over again.
+The internet has a sweet spot for anything cute, with cute kid content up there with footage of puppies and kittens as the kind of feel-good stuff that keeps users logging onto Instagram and TikTok over and over again.
 However, it was on YouTube that arguably the world's most famous baby video was found, after becoming a sensation after it was first uploaded back in 2007.
-That video, known simply as "Charlie Bit My Finger," shows a young boy, who is seated with his baby brother on his lap, intentionally putting his finger in the baby's mouth.
+That video, known simply as "Charlie Bit My Finger," shows a young boy who is seated with his baby brother on his lap, intentionally putting his finger in the baby's mouth.
 The baby, of course, bites down, causing his brother to cry out in pain.
 The baby responds with a cute chuckle.
 By 2015, the video was closing in on nearly 1 billion YouTube views, and a profile in Time magazine showed the boys — whose full names are Charlie and Harry Davies-Carr — were happy to recreate the clip for the entertainment of their fans.

-And, once again, the family behind the famous meme made the most of the NFT craze by minting a special NFT of the clip, which was put up for auction offering fans the chance to become what the listing described as the "sole owner of this lovable piece of internet history," according to The New York Times.
+And, once again, the family behind the famous meme made the most of the NFT craze by minting a special NFT of the clip, which was put up for auction, offering fans the chance to become what the listing described as the "sole owner of this lovable piece of internet history," according to The New York Times.
 In 2021, it sold for an eyewatering $760,999, after which the original video was removed from YouTube, though reuploads from other users are still viewable.

 I'm in Me Mum's Car, Broom Broom